The global settings are to be used for all game modes unless otherwise specified in the game modes specific section.

 Outside Players: After the match lobby has been created, only eligible players on the two teams and staff members may be invited/join.
 If an ineligible player joins a game, the game must be ended if the player affects the game and/or doesn't leave within 30 seconds of joining.
 If a Player is found to have invited an ineligible player to a game, they will forfeit the game.

-No Shows: All no shows must be verified by a tournament official.
-The No Show grace period time is 15 minutes after the match's original start time.
-For example, if a match is scheduled for 10:00 PM, the no show time for this match would be 10:15 PM.
+No Shows: The No Show grace period time is 10 minutes after the match's original start time.
+For example, if a match is scheduled for 10:00 PM, the no show time for this match would be 10:10 PM.
 In order to contact a Tournament Official use Live Support.
-If a tournament official isn’t available, a ticket must be submitted immediately.
-The ticket must include proof that their opponent did not show.
-To dispute your match, select "I'm reporting: my opponent did not show" under “report problem” on the match page.
+Prior to any forfeits being made, a tournament admin must confirm that a team has failed to show up for the match.